Slider2732/ESP-909/README.md

 Download ESP-909.zip for the ESP8266 and Arduino code <br>
 Download Drum Machines.zip for various alternative sample sets <br>
+The 3 branches of the project contain this main code page, a builds area and a sound demo's area.
 <br>

 The project uses - <br>